FayZ676/gitscribe/documentation/USAGE.md

 - `styles/commit_style.txt` - For commit messages
 - `styles/release_style.txt` - For release notes and announcements
 - `styles/hacker_news_style.txt` - For Hacker News-style posts

-You can use these as your defaults or as templates for creating custom styles.

 ### Creating Custom Styles